Gloria Joseph: Early life and education

 Born Gloria Ida Joseph to Daniel Joseph and Ida David Joseph, they emigrated from Saint Croix to New York City, where Joseph was raised.
 She was a strong student and also played basketball and field hockey in school.
 She was the great-niece of philanthropist and racketeer Casper Holstein.

 Joseph attended New York University and received her bachelor of science degree in Health, Physical Education & Recreation.
 Later she received her master's degree in Psychological Services at City College of New York and then worked as a guidance counselor in New York City.
 Joseph went on to receive her doctoral degree in educational psychology at Cornell University in 1967.

 Career

-Joseph worked at Hampshire College as a professor in the School of Social Sciences, where she co-founded the school's the Black studies department in 1969.
+Joseph worked at Hampshire College as a professor in the School of Social Sciences, where she was a founding faculty member and co-founded the school's Black studies department in 1969.
 Joseph also worked for COSEP, a committee where she helped recruit and retain Black and Latino students to the school.
 During her career she was a prolific writer and engaged the topics of feminism, race, sexuality, and activism.
-Joseph also founded Sisterhood in Support of Sisters in South Africa, an advocacy group for women in Soweto.
+Joseph also founded the radical Che Lumumba School for Truth in Amherst, Massachusetts, and Sisterhood in Support of Sisters in South Africa, an advocacy and fundraising group for women in Soweto.